Frequently Asked Questions

 What is WSCUC?

 One of six regional associations in the United States that accredit public and private schools, colleges, and universities, the WASC Senior College and University Commission accredits institutions in California, Hawaii, Guam, American Samoa, Micronesia, Palau, and Northern Marianas Islands.
-WASC also covers other areas of the Pacific Basin and East Asia where American/International schools or colleges may apply for accreditation.
+WSCUC also covers other areas of the Pacific Basin and East Asia where American and/or International schools or colleges may apply for accreditation.

 Who reviews the campuses?